SkylineCommunications/SLC-C-Example_Flow-Engineering/README.md

 This allows to track which incoming and outgoing flows are passing through an element in a standardized way.
 The tables are mostly populated with data that is coming from the device, but also extended with metadata from flow engineering itself.
 Flows can be multicast streams, SDI or ASI connections, and more.
-These tables are used by the MediaOps solution to show the 'as-is' path, which represents the actual route a specific signal takes through the devices.
+These tables are used by the MediaOps solution to show the **as-is** path, which represents the actual route a specific signal takes through the devices.

 ## Implementation
 ### Protocol.xml